 Refinements in structure and differences across materials

-Evo vs Evo SLS vs Evo D/LAB
+Evo vs Evo SLS vs Evo D/LAB 2026

 Evo 2026

-→ Smoother power delivery
+→ Smoother, more consistent power delivery

 → Best suited for beginner to intermediate riders

-Evo SLS
+Evo SLS 2026

-→ More direct feel
+→ More direct steering with improved feedback

 → Best suited for beginner to advanced riders

-Evo D/Lab
+Evo D/Lab 2026

-→ Faster response
+→ Faster response and more precise input

 → Best suited for advanced riders